 This cool kayaking company operates right off of South Beach Harbor and Pier 40, making it super easy to access for city families.
-They offer rentals and kayaking classes for all levels, as well as guided tours.
-They let any and all ages ride, and have life jackets for infants, but they recommend kids be at least 11 to paddle out solo.
+They offer rentals and kayaking classes for all levels, as well as guided tours and fireworks tours.
+They let any and all ages ride and have life jackets for infants, but they recommend kids be at least 11 to paddle out solo.
 You can even bring the family dog along for the ride!

 Hours: Open through the whole year, check website for times

 Cost: Full day for a sit-on-top double kayak is $148, or $68/hour.